TYPO3-Solr/ext-solr/Documentation/Solr/ConfigurationStructures.rst

 Setup steps
 ===========

-With the extension we ship an installer for development and a docker images that can be used to install solr.
+With the extension we ship an installer for development and a Docker images that can be used to install Solr.

-When you want to install solr on your system in another way the following steps are required.
+When you want to install Solr on your system in another way the following steps are required.

-* Install the solr server
+* Install the Solr server
 * Copy the configsets into the configset folder (by default $SOLR_HOME/server/solr/configsets)
-* Make sure that the solr.xml file ($SOLR_HOME/server/solr/solr.xml) is in place an fits to your solr version
+* Make sure that the solr.xml file ($SOLR_HOME/server/solr/solr.xml) is in place an fits to your Solr version

-* Create an init script that start solr on boottime.
+* Create an init script that start Solr on boottime.
-* Secure your solr port from outside.
+* Secure your Solr port from outside.
-* Make sure that solr is running with an own user.
+* Make sure that Solr is running with an own user.
 * Backup your data folders

 *Hint:* Apache Solr ships an install script in newer version that might cover your requirements for production ($SOLR_HOME/bin/install_solr_service.sh).
-We don't use it in EXT:solr because there are currently problems when using it with ubuntu xenial (16.04)
+We don't use it in EXT:solr because there are currently problems when using it with Ubuntu Xenial (16.04)